 - Your awareness of your physical body and the subtle energy around it

 - Your service to the community and the wider world.

 There is a balance between inner awareness and outer presence.
 The more you know yourself, the more effective you can be in the world.
 To fully understand yourself, it is vital to engage with others.
 It is one thing to feel at peace about a situation in your home, and quite another to experience the agitation when you face it for real.

 To grow usually asks you to be more open, more direct and more honest.
 It also asks you to face and deal with uncomfortable and difficult situations so that they stop limiting you.
 In the process beliefs change and conscious leaders understand the world differently.

 They typically develop:

-A strong sense of purpose that adds meaning and direction to life.
-This often leads to a willingness to serve.
+- A strong sense of purpose that adds meaning and direction to life, often leading to a willingness to serve.

-Understanding emotions, thoughts and feelings brings great self-awareness.
-This enables access to intuition and the ability to act from ‘higher self’ rather than ego.
+- A greater understanding of their own emotions, thoughts and feelings, granting the ability to act from ‘higher self’ rather than ego.

 - Deeper connections with people at all levels.
 Through deep listening, authenticity and unconditional love, they build trust and enable others to be at their best